-Agriculture is the prevailing land use within the Delta and its cultural backbone, driving the economy and surrounding communities and providing the majority of employment in the Delta's Primary Zone (Medellín-Azuara et al. 2012).
-The majority of the Delta is considered Prime Farmland, and a significant remainder of the land is considered Farmland of Statewide Importance, or Farmland of Local Importance.
-Dozens of crops are currently grown in the Delta, covering approximately 55% of its land.
-Warming temperatures, extreme precipitation events, increased flood levels, subsiding land, and levee seepage currently pose and will continue to increase and further pose unique challenges for Delta agriculture in the future.
-The Delta Adapts Crop Yield and Agricultural Production Technical Memorandum reviews anticipated biophysical impacts of climate change on Delta crop production and suitability and discusses agro-social and agro-economic considerations for the Delta.
-Figure 5-4 provides an overview of the key vulnerabilities identified by Delta Adapts.
+Agriculture is the prevailing land use within the Delta and its cultural backbone, driving the economy and surrounding communities and providing most of the employment in the Delta's Primary Zone (Medellín-Azuara et al. 2012).
+Much of the Delta is considered Prime Farmland, and a significant remainder of the land is considered Farmland of Statewide Importance, or Farmland of Local Importance.
+Dozens of crops are currently grown in the Delta, covering approximately 55 percent of its land.
+Warming temperatures, extreme precipitation events, increased flood levels, subsiding land, and levee seepage currently pose and will continue to further pose unique challenges for Delta agriculture in the future.
+Delta farmers are experts and resilient in handling the unique challenges to farming in the Delta but will need support with adapting to the compounding impacts that climate change will add.
+The Delta Adapts Crop Yield and Agricultural Production Technical Memorandum reviews anticipated biophysical impacts of climate change on Delta crop production and suitability and discusses agro-social and agroeconomic considerations for the Delta.
+Figure 5-5 provides an overview of the key vulnerabilities identified by Delta Adapts.
 Additional detail on the key findings is provided in the following sections.